carlosissac/mod10hwnotetaker/README.md

 ## Description

-For users that need to keep track of a lot of information, it's easy to forget or be unable to recall something important.
-Being able to take persistent notes allows users to have written information available when needed.
+Application made to help users that need to keep track of a lot of information in order to avoid forgetting something important.
+Being able to take persistent notes will allow users to have written information available when needed.

-## Gif
+## GIF

+Below is a quick demo walkingthorugh the main app functionality using a GIF.

 ![image](./public/assets/images/mod11hwnotetaker.gif)